awslabs/data-on-eks/website/docs/blueprints/amazon-emr-on-eks/emr-eks-spark-operator.md

 ---
 sidebar_position: 6
-sidebar_label: Spark Operator with EMR Runtime
+sidebar_label: EMR Runtime with Spark Operator
 ---
 import CollapsibleContent from '../../../src/components/CollapsibleContent';

-# Spark Operator with EMR Runtime
+# EMR Runtime with Spark Operator

 ## Introduction
-In this post, we will learn to deploy EKS with Spark Operator and submit Spark job with running on EMR runtime.
+In this post, we will learn to deploy EKS with EMR Spark Operator and execute sample Spark job with EMR runtime.

-<CollapsibleContent header={<h2><span>Resources Deployed</span></h2>}>

-In this [example](https://github.com/awslabs/data-on-eks/tree/main/workshop/examples), you will provision the following resources required to run Spark Applications using the Spark Operator and EMR runtime.
+In this [example](https://github.com/awslabs/data-on-eks/tree/main/analytics/terraform/emr-eks-karpenter), you will provision the following resources required to run Spark Applications using the Spark Operator and EMR runtime.

 - Creates EKS Cluster Control plane with public endpoint (for demo purpose only)
 - Two managed node groups